bofengb/weather-app-practice/README.md

 1. Assign the current user a JSON web token only when _logged in_.

-- If the passwords match, we sign the token with the user email, name, and _id and a pre-defined JWT secret.
+- If the passwords match, we sign the token with the user email, name, and _id, and a pre-defined JWT secret.

 - Set the signed token to cookies and send them back to the frontend.